vectara/vectara-answer/README.md

 # Hide or show source filters.
 enable_source_filters: True

-# whether the "all source" button should be enabled or not (default true)
+# whether the "all source" button should be enabled or not (default True)
 all_sources: True

 # A comma-separated list of the sources on which users can filter.